Accent Your Windows With Beautiful Curtains

 Make these quick and easy kitchen curtains to avoid the afternoon heat.

-13. Tent Flap Curtains
+13. Bandana Curtains

 I love the simple lines of this window treatment.
 This will be so easy to make, and the finished look will bring compliments on your ability to make your own curtains.